jeromefellus-sekoia/meshroom/docs/index.md

 * Every actor must keep **hundreds of vendor-specific integrations** up to date according to hundreds of **non-coordinated roadmaps** and constantly breaking changes

 Meshroom helps cybersecurity vendors **build integrations** between their products and other solutions, keeping the integration burden as low a possible.
-To do so, `meshroom` comes with a set of predefined **product templates** categorized according to Gartner's [Hype Cycle for Security Operations, 2024](https://www.gartner.com/interactive/hc/5622491?ref=solrAll&refval=433161127) that help you scaffolding full product definitions.
-By publishing your product's functional surface from one of this template, you encourage the adoption of open API layouts, formats and protocols.
+To do so, `meshroom` comes with a set of predefined **product templates** aligned with different market analyst categories that help the vendor to align its product integration with full category scope.
+If you are this vendor, by publishing your product's functional surface from one of this template, you encourage the adoption of open API layouts, formats and protocols.
 Whereby, you contributes to turn the N-to-N integration burden into an ideal repository of N **reusable product definitions**, where every new vendor can effortlessly plug with the N previously declared products.

-### As a MSSP : setup a full cybersecurity mesh via declarative and versionable manifests
+### As a MSSP/MDR : setup a full cybersecurity mesh via declarative and versionable manifests

 Setting up a SOC is also a time-consuming operation.
 Sadly, MSSPs in charge of many similar information systems will often **repeat** those very same time-consuming steps again and again, switching from one solution's configuration interface to another one's admin console.
 Eventually, this will involve wildly manipulating API keys and admin forms, resulting in errors, security holes and blind spots.
-Many MSSPs maintain a **run book** of manual setup steps, and most of them **automate** part of those steps to get a SOC up-and-running within, say, days or perhaps hours...
+Many MSSPs maintain a **run book** of manual setup steps, and most of them **automate** part of those steps to get a SOC up-and-running within hours or days.

 Meshroom helps DevSec operators to **setup a full meshed SOC** made of dozens of tenants in a single CLI command : `meshroom up`.
 Because Meshroom projects are **versioned**, you can push and **share SOC architectures** via GitHub or your favorite forge, while keeping trace of every setup and provisioning processes executed.
 You can think of `meshroom up` as the cyber mesh equivalent of Infrastructure-as-code's `terraform apply` or containerized stack's `docker compose up`.